Members Expeditions

 We would like to add your expedition to this website.

 Expeditonkayak.com was originally built by myself for Sean Morley to promote and publicise his expedition around the British Isles in 2004.
 We promoted the daily updates and progress through the site from emails as Sean progressed clockwise around the British Isles from Falmouth.
 Sean has since moved to the USA and for many years was a kayak instructor in the San Francisco area.
-I however, I live in Devon in the UK where I paddle with my local club.
-I am also an Instructor but expeditions aren’t what I do. – I will happily add your expedition or kayak adventure details to this site and keep it going.
-Please send photographs for use on the site and as much text as you like!
-Thank you, Dominic.
+I however, I live in Devon in the UK where I paddle with my local club, Teignbridge Canoe Club.
+I am also an Instructor but expeditions aren’t what I do. – Please register and add your own expedition descriptions.
+See the register button above.
+We look forward to seeing your expedition or kayak adventure details to this site and keep it going.
+Please add photographs for use on the site and as much text as you like!
+Thank you, Dominic Miles

 Wartime crossing of the North Sea